New Zealand’s bug of the year is an ancient worm that spits poison goo

 The creatures are known as velvet worms because they’re soft to touch, but they’re also voracious predators who feast at night on the innards of other unsuspecting invertebrates.

-During the day they hide in rotting logs, waiting for darkness to shoot jets of sticky fluid to catch their prey before using salvia to dissolve their insides into a nutritious soup.
+During the day they hide in rotting logs, waiting for darkness to shoot jets of sticky fluid to catch their prey before using saliva to dissolve their insides into a nutritious soup.

-This year’s competition brings no reward except greater awareness of a bug that’s potentially underappreciated worldwide.
+This year’s competition brings no reward except greater awareness of a bug that’s potentially underappreciated worldwide, aided by a few hundred dollars in donations.

 “My hope is that folks will take a closer look at the ‘creepy crawlies’ around them, photograph them, and learn more about them,” said Jenny Jandt, a senior lecturer at the University of Otago and Bug of the Year committee member.